ql-io/netmorphic/README.md

 Include in JavaScript file

 ```
-var netmorphic = require('netmorphic')
+var nm = require('netmorphic')
 ```

 ***

 ## Configurations

-Configure your proxy with a json file.
+Configure your proxy with a json object.
 See the examples below.

 ### HTTP Configuration